 Developed by a Harvard-educated Licensed Chemical Dependency and Certified Alcoholism Counselor (and a long time abstainer) along with a team from the Ohio State University, SoberTool helps you to prevent relapses and stay on track.
 You can set up your profile, enter the date of the first day in your new life and also enter the approximate cost your addiction incurred daily (for some extra motivation).

-Squirrel recovery was designed and developed by the Ohio State Innovation Foundation.
+Sobriety Counter was designed and developed by despDev.
 Along with a sobriety tracker and motivational real-life stories, it also lets you set up a user profile, add trigger time periods, and save your counselor’s name and phone number.
-Not only that, you can also create a group of fellow abstainers and well-wishers- termed as ‘sponsors’.
+Not only that, but you can also create a group of fellow abstainers and well-wishers- termed as ‘sponsors’.

 The app will ask questions about your feelings during trigger times, and answers will be forwarded to your group.
 In this way, your sponsors will know when you need help and reach out accordingly.
 The app also features an always available panic button for unforeseen urges.
 At the end of each successful period, you will be awarded a ‘medal’ for your hard work.